Lodoicea: Evolution of the coco de mer fruit's size

+Competition may also be the driving factor in the evolution of the size of Lodoicea fruit.
+One hypothesis asserts that competition between parent tree and its progeny, as well as competition between sibling offspring, drove the large size of the coco de mer fruit.
+The hypothesis suggests that because coco de mer fruit fall directly at the base of their parental tree, there is strong competition between parent and offspring for resources, within which the already-established parent tree has a large asymmetric advantage.
+Furthermore, as the number of offspring produced by a specific parent increases, the number of individuals growing its immediate surroundings increases, and thus the competition for resources between its offspring worsens.
+Therefore, there exists a selective pressure favouring the production of fewer offspring, each with a maximal chance of successfully reaching adulthood conferred by large energy reserves in the fruit.
+A related hypothesis states that low light availability in the rainforest understory favoured juveniles which could quickly produce tall and wide initial leaves, to maximize photosynthetic area as quickly as possible; which would be made possible by a large, nutrient-rich seed.
+This is perhaps corroborated by the coco de mer's noted ability to quickly produce a very large first stem and leaf, perhaps suggesting that fast and robust initial growth is indeed heavily selected towards.
+It is also noteworthy that many of the hypotheses presented to explain the size of Lodoicea fruit are not mutually exclusive, and could act jointly.

 History and mythology

-Lodoicea was formerly known as the Maldive coconut.
+The species was formerly known as the Maldive coconut.
 Its scientific name, Lodoicea maldivica, originated before the 18th century when the Seychelles were uninhabited.
-In centuries past the coconuts that fell from the trees and ended up in the sea would be carried away eastwards by the prevailing sea currents.
+In centuries past, the fruit that fell from the trees and ended up in the sea would be carried away eastwards by the prevailing sea currents.
 The nuts can only float after the germination process, when they are hollow.
 In this way many drifted to the Maldives where they were gathered from the beaches and valued as an important trade and medicinal item.

 Until the true source of the nut was discovered in 1768 by Dufresne, it was believed by many to grow on a mythical tree at the bottom of the sea.
 European nobles in the sixteenth century would often have the shells of these nuts polished and decorated with valuable jewels as collectibles for their private galleries.
 The coco de mer tree is now a rare and protected species.

 Uses

 The species is grown as an ornamental tree in many areas in the tropics (including, for example, botanical gardens in Sri Lanka and Thailand), and subsidiary populations have been established on Mahé and Silhouette Islands in the Seychelles to help conserve the species.
-The fruit is used in Siddha medicine, Ayurvedic medicine and also in traditional Chinese medicine.
-In food, it is typically found as flavor enhancers for soups in southern Chinese cuisine, such as that of Guangdong Province.

 The seeds of Lodoicea have been highly prized over the centuries; their rarity caused great interest and high prices in royal courts, and the tough outer seed coat has been used to make bowls such as for Sufi/Dervish beggar-alms kashkul bowls and other instruments.

-In traditional Chinese medicine, it is used to treat inflammation, nausea and abdominal pain.